Skip to main content

 Dr. Husna Ahmad

 In Dr. Ahmad’s response, she stated that several international organizations play an important role.
-For example, UNESCO and its wonderful work on world heritage sites, as well as the United Nations Alliance of Civilizations, are accomplishing an incredible job in pulling religious leaders and political judgements together.
+For example, UNESCO and its wonderful work on world heritage sites, as well as the United Nations Alliance of Civilizations, are accomplishing an incredible job in pulling religious leaders and political judgments together.
 She emphasized the importance of civil society as she believes its role in the promotion of the freedom of religion or belief breaks barriers among individuals and groups of people and allows for greater interaction and collaboration among people of different faiths.

 Q: What particular effective examples have you seen of civil society engaging with international organizations in the promotion of freedom of religion or belief?